How Persona Culture Is Costing Us Our Authority

 It’s neat, marketable, and easy to understand.
 But, it’s not human.

-A persona is an archetype, one slice of a complex being.
-And the more someone is rewarded for that slice, the more the rest of them goes underground.
+A persona is an archetype, one tiny slice of a bigger complex being.
+And the more someone is rewarded for that slice, the more the rest of them are left aside.

 Every therapist knows: what gets suppressed doesn’t just disappear.
 It distorts, leaks out sideways and becomes shadow.
 And when someone’s identity, income, and influence depend on maintaining a specific image or showing only one particular facet of themselves, growth becomes secondary, even dangerous.